 - To provide the community with competent professional clinical psychologists to work in the health service.

 Content of modules can be found by using the search option on the book of modules.

 Applicants must, at the time of application, hold a primary honours degree with an award of 2H1 in Psychology or postgraduate diploma in Psychology (as recognised by the Psychological Society of Ireland, (PSI)as conferring eligibility for graduate membership of the Society., Applicants who have a 2.2 Degree in Psychology and a recognised postgraduate qualification in Psychology at Masters level or higher may be considered for interview.
 Applicants with a primary degree from outside Ireland or the UK must supply proof of recognition of their degree by the PSI at the time of their application.
 The degree must be at least at upper second-class honours level.
 Applicants who have a 2.2 Degree in Psychology (National Qualifications Authority of Ireland)and a recognised postgraduate qualification in Psychology at Masters level or higher may be considered for interview.
 Practical and/or research experience relevant to clinical psychology is also required.
 A joint selection process between the University of Limerick and NUI Galway will take place and will be on the basis of competitive short-listing and interview of applicants.
 Whilst this will be a joint selection process, applicants must apply separately to each course for which they wish to be considered.
-Interviews will likely take place in mid April 2019
+Interviews will likely take place around the end of March 2023.

 What to include with your Application